-Theology for a Learning Church: Christian Education, Lay Formation and the Language of “Discipleship”.
+Theology for a Learning Church: Christian Education, Lay Formation and the Language of ‘Discipleship’.

+But there are challenges to adopting this approach.
 In an article published in 2012, David Goodbourn surveyed the state of adult theological education, commenting ‘those who join lay formation schemes come increasingly to see their own ministries in terms of church-based roles.’
 Recent work on ‘lay leadership’ and ‘discipleship’ within the Church of England notes a similar challenge, of ‘setting God’s people free’ from clericalism in order to exercise a wider ministry as the Church in the world.

 The 2018 David Goodbourn lecture followed Churches Together in Britain and Ireland’s Annual General Meeting (AGM) at the Liverpool Metropolitan Cathedral on 9 May 2018.
 The lecture was organised by the Centre for Theology and Justice, a partnership of Christian Aid, Church Action on Poverty, Churches Together in Britain and Ireland and Luther King House, Manchester.